thm-projects/frag.jetzt/README.md

 # Developer Onboarding Guide

+🎉 Welcome to the frag.jetzt community!

+Your contributions are invaluable to continuously improving our interactive educational tools.
+Let's innovate together! 🎉 🌍 👩‍💻

 ## Introduction

 **frag.jetzt** is an open-source Progressive Web Application (PWA) developed by Technische Hochschule Mittelhessen (THM) to facilitate interactive Q&A sessions and enhance audience engagement in educational settings.
 The platform supports collaborative educational interactions through moderated, real-time, multilingual dialogue and incorporates advanced AI-driven features.
 It adheres strictly to ethical frameworks and data protection standards, including GDPR compliance.